Skip to content

 Harrogate is a famous spa town in England due to the medicinal springs discovered in the 16th century.
 Nowadays, it is a magnificent holiday resort, including parks and flowers.
 It is known as Britain’s Floral Resort.

-You will see a gardening museum, a model village, and a 68-acre site when you visit the place.
+When you visit, you will see a gardening museum, a model village, and a 68-acre site.
 Also, you will find famous elegant boutiques and antique shops.
-The Harrogate International Festival is held throughout the year and consists of a series of excellent European best festivals.
+The Harrogate International Festival is held annually and consists of a series of excellent European best festivals.

 Hotels to stay in Leeds City